hbuchel/heather-buchel.com/content/blog/2025/01/2024-games-review.md

 I don't usually like games that are "scary" but this was so much fun to play with friends.
 It's a good amount of silly mixed into it.
 It's a multiplayer survival game where you are working your way through a research lab and fighting the anomalies that have broken through.

-### Lethal Company

-Another banger that was great to play with friends.
-I stayed at the ship a lot to direct my friends over walkie talkie, so even though it's a "scary" game, it was still so much fun.
-(Also, still entirely scary being in the ship by yourself).

 ### Planet Crafter

 Really good game to get stuck into and play for hours at a time.
 You can play multiplayer but I got enough enjoyment out of it solo.
 I was so excited when my world finally had frogs.